kschweiger/TDDIntroduction/markdown/the_basics.md

     def add(self, v1, v2):
-        if not (isinstance(v1, int) or isinstance(v1, float)): raise TypeError("%s is not type float or int") if not (isinstance(v2, int) or isinstance(v2, float)): raise TypeError("%s is not type float or int")
+        if not (isinstance(v1, int) or isinstance(v1, float)): raise TypeError("v1 is not type float or int") if not (isinstance(v2, int) or isinstance(v2, float)): raise TypeError("v2 is not type float or int")

         return v1 + v2

     def substract(self, v1, v2):
-        if not (isinstance(v1, int) or isinstance(v1, float)): raise TypeError("%s is not type float or int") if not (isinstance(v2, int) or isinstance(v2, float)): raise TypeError("%s is not type float or int")
+        if not (isinstance(v1, int) or isinstance(v1, float)): raise TypeError("v1 is not type float or int") if not (isinstance(v2, int) or isinstance(v2, float)): raise TypeError("v2 is not type float or int")

         return v1 - v2

     def multiply(self, v1, v2):
-        if not (isinstance(v1, int) or isinstance(v1, float)): raise TypeError("%s is not type float or int") if not (isinstance(v2, int) or isinstance(v2, float)): raise TypeError("%s is not type float or int") return v1 * v2
+        if not (isinstance(v1, int) or isinstance(v1, float)): raise TypeError("v1 is not type float or int") if not (isinstance(v2, int) or isinstance(v2, float)): raise TypeError("v2 is not type float or int") return v1 * v2

     def divide(self, v1, v2):
-        if not (isinstance(v1, int) or isinstance(v1, float)): raise TypeError("%s is not type float or int") if not (isinstance(v2, int) or isinstance(v2, float)): raise TypeError("%s is not type float or int")
+        if not (isinstance(v1, int) or isinstance(v1, float)): raise TypeError("v1 is not type float or int") if not (isinstance(v2, int) or isinstance(v2, float)): raise TypeError("v2 is not type float or int")

         return v1 / v2
 ```

+### Refactor the code

 We now notice that this is quite convoluted.
 The type check is the same in all method.
 So let's **refactor**!
 By moving the type check to a staticmethod we can get rid of a bit code and improve readability and maintainability: